What is a Mortgage-Backed Security (MBS)?

 1. Pass-through MBS

 The pass-through mortgage-backed security is the simplest MBS, structured as a trust, so that principal and interests payments are passed through to the investors.
-It comes with a specific maturity date, but the average life can be less than the stated maturity age.
+It comes with a specific maturity date, but the average life may be less than the stated maturity age.

 The trust that sells pass-through MBS is taxed under the grantor trust rules, which dictates that the holders of the pass-through certificates should be taxed as the direct owners of the trust apportioned to the certificate.